 The teaching pattern consists of language and essay work which are College-based, together with lectures organised by the Faculty.
 For Part I, there are normally two hours of College teaching per week, with one language session and one essay.
 Students are usually taught singly or in pairs.
 Students with reasonably strong languages are encouraged to try composition, translation from English into Latin or Greek, but this remains entirely optional.

 For Part II there is roughly one essay session per week, but no language work.
 Students in Part II have a wide and stimulating field of choice covering all aspects of classical culture.
-Although the Cambridge system allows the option of combining different subjects in Part I and Part II, in Classics Part II it is possible to include one paper from another Tripos.
+In Classics Part II it is possible to include one paper from another Tripos.

 Classics at Caius